RPraxedes/tamashi-no-tsunagari/readme.txt

 4. Internet connection (since this app gets the APIs over the net)

 Installation:
 1. Execute "npm install" in shell at the directory "tamashi".
-This process may take a while to complete.
+This process may take a while to complete, but since there is already a folder "node_modules", this step can be skipped.
 2. Execute "node server.js" in shell to run a development server.

 How to use: